 4.5.2.1.
-EXAMPLE: A BANK ACCOUNT.
+Example: A Bank Account

 As an example, we describe a serial object BA representing the specification of a bank account.
 There are three kinds of accesses to BA:

-• balance?: The return value for this kind of access gives the current balance.

-• deposit\a: This increases the balance by a.
-The only return value is "OK."

-• withdraw\b: This reduces the balance by b if the result will not be negative.
-In this case the return value is "OK."
-If the result of withdrawing would be to cause an overdraft, then the balance is left unchanged, and the return value is "FAIL."
+- balance?: The return value for this kind of access gives the current balance. - deposit\\$a: This increases the balance by \$a.
+The only return value is "OK". - withdraw\\$b: This reduces the balance by \$b if the result will not be negative.
+In this case the return value is "OK".
+If the result of withdrawing would be to cause an overdraft, then the balance is left unchanged, and the return value is "FAIL".

 The serial object automaton $S{BA}$ is defined as follows.
-A state s of $S{BA}$ has two components, s.pending, which is either null or an access to BA, and s. balance, which is an integer representing the current balance of the account.
-The transition relation consists of all triples $(s', \pi, s)$ satisfying the pre- and post-conditions described below, where $\pi$ is the indicated action.
-If a component of s is not mentioned in the effects, it is implicit that the value is the same in s' and s.
+A state s of $S{BA}$ has two components, s.pending, which is either null or an access to BA, and s.balance, which is an integer representing the current balance of the account.
+The transition relation consists of all triples (s', $\pi$ ,s) satisfying the pre- and post-conditions described below, where $\pi$ is the indicated action.
+If a component of s is not mentioned in the effects, it is implicit that the set is the same in s' and s.